vfarcic/blue-green-docker-jenkins/README.md

         http://${swarmMaster}:8500/v1/kv/${service}/instances"
 ```

 First we are setting the *DOCKER_HOST* variable to point to the Swarm Master.
 From now on, all Docker commands will be sent to that IP/port.
 Next we're pulling the application.
-That is followed with deployment of the database and and removal of the target we are about to deploy.
+That is followed with deployment of the database and removal of the target we are about to deploy.
 Than we are running the service itself.
 Please note that we are utilizing the *instances* variable to scale the service.
-Finally, we are sending the number of instances to Consul so that same number is used the next time we run the deployment (unless we change it explicitelly in the Jenkins build screen).
+Finally, we are sending the number of instances to Consul so that same number is used the next time we run the deployment (unless we change it explicitly in the Jenkins build screen).

 Now that the service is deployed somewhere inside the Swarm cluster, we can move into post-deployment tasks.
-Please note that if this is not the first deployment, our proxy service would still point to the old release and our users would be oblivious to the existence of the new version we just deployed.
+Please note that if this would not be the first deployment, our proxy service would be pointing to the old release and our users would be oblivious to the existence of the new version we just deployed.
 Before we reconfigure the proxy, we should test whether the new release is working properly.

 Steps: